Università Cattolica del Sacro Cuore: Code of ethics

-On November 1, 2011, the code of ethics was introduced.
-This document contains the values that characterize the Cattolica and the rules of conduct.
+On 1 November 2011, the code of ethics was introduced.
+This document contains the values that characterise the Cattolica and the rules of conduct.
 Each student must sign the code before enrolling.
 The code is based on principles such as integrity, honesty, legality, solidarity, subsidiarity, hospitality, dialogue, excellence, dignity, the promotion of merit, and individual skills, as well as the prevention and rejection of any unjust discrimination, violence, abuse and improper treatment.
 The code is formulated to implement the Treaty of Lisbon.

 Student associations

-There are many student associations over the five campuses.
-They organize cultural activities and publish several magazines that are distributed free of charge within the university.
-Associations are also active both dealing with intramural matters and outlooking to social issues.
+There are many student associations across the five campuses.
+They organise cultural activities and publish several magazines that are distributed free of charge within the university.
+Associations are also active, both dealing with intramural matters and looking at social issues.

 IT services

 I-Catt is the student home page which contains information about suspended classes, exam schedules, and teachers' notices.
 Cattolica uses Blackboard Inc. as the e-learning platform on which professors post teaching materials.
 The telecommunication stations UCPoint & InfoPoint, located on all campuses, perform clerical duties and provide information related to teaching and services.
-In each location computer labs and wireless connections are available.
+In each location, computer labs and wireless connections are available.

 Sports

-The university's sports and activities of the degree course in "Physical Education and Sports" are held in the UCSC sports center "Rino Fenaroli" of Milan.
+The university's sports and activities of the degree course in "Physical Education and Sports" are held in the UCSC sports centre "Rino Fenaroli" of Milan.
 As of 2011, the teams had won the Milan Collegiate Championships four of the previous five seasons.

 The university hosted the IFIUS 2009 World Interuniversity Games in October 2009.

 Traditions

-In the Milan campus the garden of St. Catherine of Alexandria is open only to female students.
+In the Milan campus, the garden of St. Catherine of Alexandria is open only to female students.
 For this reason it is nicknamed "The Virgins' Garden".

 During May, the so-called party of the Cattolica Collegiate have a tradition of throwing buckets of water at the freshmen.
 This rite of passage that has been repeated for several decades is called "nicchiato".
 Another common tradition of UCSC colleges are the "processes" evenings, which help students let down their defenses and get to better know one another.

 Alumni Cattolica Ludovico Necchi Association

 The Alumni Cattolica Ludovico Necchi Association was founded in Milan in 1930 and includes all the graduates in the various professional fields of the UCSC.
-Every year the Association awards the Agostino Gemelli award, which consists of a medal and a diploma, to the best student of each school.
+Every year, the Association awards the Agostino Gemelli award, which consists of a medal and a diploma, to the best student of each school.